Jayian1890/DHT_Hunter/docs/Configuration_System_Developer.md

 The configuration system is built around the `ConfigurationManager` class, which is implemented as a singleton.
 This class is responsible for loading, parsing, and providing access to configuration settings from a JSON file.

+The system is designed to be user-friendly, automatically generating a default configuration file if one doesn't exist at the specified location.
+This ensures that the application always has a valid configuration to work with.

 Key components:
 - **ConfigurationManager**: Singleton class that manages configuration settings
 - **JSON Parser**: Uses the `JsonValue` class to parse and manipulate JSON data